HackerHours/hackerhours.org/oss-workshop.md

 4/26/15 12-5pm, [Projective Space LES](http://www.projective.co/), 72 Allen St. 3rd Floor, NYC
 {: .event-details}

+Did you know you can make meaningful contributions to the code powering thousands of websites, and running on millions of browsers?
+Absolutely!
+You can improve your coding, technical writing and collaboration skills, expand your professional network, and help advance the art of software engineering all in one fun way—contribute to open source!
+It looks good on your resume, teaches you how to be thorough and work within teams, and gives you inside access to some of the coolest projects being built.

 This is a workshop for people new to open source – we will try to have activities for every skill level / skillset.
 We’re still working out details around what project(s) we’ll be contributing to, but it will be some combination of:

 * Improving documentation